Hero MotoCorp: Operations

-Hero MotoCorp has five manufacturing facilities based at Dharuhera, Gurugram, Neemrana, Haridwar and Halol.
+Hero MotoCorp has five manufacturing facilities based at Dharuhera, Gurgaon, Neemrana, Haridwar and Halol.
 A new manufacturing facility is in the process of being set up in Tirupati in Andhra Pradesh.
 Spread over 600 acres, the company has invested 1600 crores in setting up this greenfield facility.
 These plants together have a production capacity of over 7.6 million two-wheelers per year.
 Hero MotoCorp has a sales and service network with over 6,000 dealerships and service points across India.
 It has had a customer loyalty program since 2000, called the Hero Honda Passport Program which is now known as Hero GoodLife Program.
 As of 31 March 2020, the company has an annual capacity of 9.1 million units in its eight manufacturing facilities.
 Apart from these manufacturing facilities the company also has two R&D facilities, in Germany and Jaipur.

 It is reported that Hero MotoCorp has five joint ventures or associate companies, Munjal Showa, AG Industries, Sunbeam Auto, Rockman Industries, and Satyam Auto Components, that supply a majority of its components.

 Its most popular bike, the Hero Splendor sold more than one million units per year.

 Hero MotoCorp launched XPulse 200 adventure motorcycle in India on 1 May 2019, along with the XPulse 200T touring motorcycle.

 In January 2021, Hero MotoCorp's production exceeded 100 million.
 As of 2021, Hero is the only Indian vehicle brand to exceed 100 million in production.

 Hero MotoCorp launched an online virtual showroom in 2021.